Review your data options

 - Data classification.

 - Responsibilities for data protection under the shared responsibility model.

 For help with understanding these requirements, see Achieving compliant data residency and security with Azure.

 Part of your compliance efforts might include controlling where your database resources are physically located.
 Azure regions are organized into groups called geographies.
 An Azure geography ensures that data residency, sovereignty, compliance, and resiliency requirements are honored within geographical and political boundaries.
 If your workloads are subject to data sovereignty or other compliance requirements, you must deploy your storage resources to regions in a compliant Azure geography.

 Establish controls for database services

-When you prepare your landing zone environment, you can establish controls that limit what data stores users can deploy.
-Controls can help you manage costs and limit security risks while still allowing developers and IT teams to deploy and configure resources that are needed to support your workloads.
+When you prepare your landing zone environment, you can establish controls that limit what data stores that users can deploy.
+Controls can help you manage costs and limit security risks.
+Developers and IT teams will still be able to deploy and configure resources that are needed to support your workloads.

 Policies can be scoped to resources, resource groups, subscriptions, and management groups.
-You can include your policies in Azure blueprint definitions and apply them repeatedly throughout your cloud estate.
+You can include your policies in Azure Blueprints definitions and apply them repeatedly throughout your cloud estate.